Moving Average Crossover Strategy#

 - If not, it returns None

-- Otherwise, it calculates the average of the last period
+- Otherwise, it calculates the average of the last period prices

 Step 3: Initialize the Trading Strategy#